bfillmer/react-socrates/README.md

 # React & Redux Boilerplate

-Leveraging React and Socarates-wrapped Redux for a simple to spin up front-end boilerplate.
+Leveraging React and Socrates-wrapped Redux for a simple to spin up front-end boilerplate.